keunwoochoi/coverage-at-k/README.md

 * C(K) uses a strict > K; changing to ≥ would shift plateau lengths.
 * AUC-C(K) normalization assumes interest in evenness among all possible categories; if `total_possible` is unknown, you could substitute `len(counts)`.
 * UDS is sensitive only to ordering and magnitudes of probabilities, not to sample size.
-* Very small sample sizes can make counts-based AUC-C@K unstable; consider smoothing or minimum count filters.
+* Very small sample sizes can make counts-based AUC-C(K) unstable; consider smoothing or minimum count filters.
 * Neither metric replaces entropy; they are alternative, more interpretable lenses.

 ## 10. Citation